 Most of us frequently suffer from a viral infection and are inquisitive to know how does viral fever occur?
 Viral fever can be triggered by one or several viruses, and the common causes include:

-- Viral Infection that causes the common cold, an upper respiratory tract infection.
-It is the most common infectious and contagious diseases.
-This infection leads to viral fever temperature
+- Viral Infection that causes the common cold and upper respiratory tract infection is the most common and contagious condition that leads to viral fever or high temperature

-- Viral fever is highly infectious and can transfer through cough, sneeze, droplet infection easily
+- Viral fever is highly infectious and can transfer through cough, sneeze and droplet infection

-- Insects like mosquitoes can acts as carrier for infections that cause viral fever
+- Insects like mosquitoes act as carrier for infections that cause viral fever

 - Stomach infections can also cause fever